amayben/camphyr/README_NKYRIAKO.md

 Put in the "prof_pics" directory in static/images, dont need the actual images inside if there are any in there.
 Also the default_profile.jpeg which doesnt work yet but we will eventually need.

+EDIT: theres also some css I used in web2py.css I believe